bsm3d/Genesis/README.md

 Genesis is an interactive cellular evolution simulation that explores emergent behaviors and complex interactions within a self-organizing system.
 The project serves as a digital ecosystem where different cell families evolve, compete, cooperate, and form colonies based on simple rules that lead to complex behaviors.

-This repository contains Genesis V.3, which serves as the foundation for the more advanced versions of the project.
+This repository contains Genesis Foundation, which serves as the foundation for the more advanced versions of the project.
 While this code isn't specifically optimized (later versions implement spatial partitioning via Quadtree and other optimizations), it provides a clear and well-commented foundation to understand the core concepts.

 ## Key Features